ways to satisfy your wanderlust when you can't travel

 Virtually Travel Yellowstone National Park

-Yellowstone’s website boasts seven different virtual travel tours you can take around the park.
-They are not quite as impressive as the virtual tours on Yosemite’s website.
+Yellowstone’s website boasts seven different virtual travel tours around the park.
+However, they are not quite as impressive as the virtual tours on Yosemite’s website.
 Most of them merely involve clicking along, picture spot to picture spot, while providing detailed information on the area.

 Virtually Travel Old Faithful with their live-stream webcam

-However, one other cool thing Yellowstone’s website has to offer is webcams, nine in total.
-My personal favorite is the live webcam stream coming from the Old Faithful and the Upper Geyser Basin area.
+But, one cool thing Yellowstone’s website offers is nine webcams.
+My personal favorite is the live webcam stream from the Old Faithful and Upper Geyser Basin area.
 Someone is operating the camera, tirelessly consistently switching from one hydrothermal feature to the next.

-I can’t lie; having this webcam up on my second monitor has gotten me through some long “stay-at-home” days.
+I can’t lie; having this webcam up on my second monitor has gotten me through some long “travel from home” days.
 Whoever’s running this webcam is one of my new personal heroes!

 Perhaps gradually clicking your way through a 360-degree view of various National Park hiking trails sounds more up your alley?
 If that’s the case, then Google Arts & Culture has over 100 different trails you can explore here.